HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_specific_xai/am.rst

 Attention Maps for text
 -------------------------

-Text is represented as sequential and discrete data.
-Each token (word, subword, or character) in the sequence is represented by an embedding, and attention mechanisms focus on the relationships between these tokens.
+Text is represented as sequential and discrete data and converted into embedded tokens (word, subword, or character).
+The attention mechanisms focuses on the relationships between these tokens.
 Attention maps for Sequence Transformers are usually generated through a self-attention or cross-attention mechanism.
 The map is a matrix, typically of size :math:`\text{sequence length} \times \text{sequence length}`, where each element represents the attention weight between two tokens in the one sequence ot in relation to another sequence.